cldeluna/pyats_intro/README.md

 - Are all my routes there after my change?
 - What changed from yesterday?
 - Log my changes for my Change Request ticket in a single command!
-- Do I have these bgp neighbors after my change?
+- Do I have these BGP neighbors after my change?

 Wow!